digitalservice4germany/steuerlotse/.github/PULL_REQUEST_TEMPLATE.md

 Finally, submit your review:
 - *Approve*: this means "I'm ok with this PR being merged".
 It also means "I may have a number of suggestions for you but I trust you to decide for yourself which ones you should apply."
 - *Request Changes*: this means "I don't think this PR should be merged in its current state".
-Could be because of structural problems, uncovered bugs or doubts about security aspects.
+Could be because of structural problems, uncovered bugs, doubts about security aspects, or something else.
 - *Comment*: this means "I have some questions / comments but am not ready to approve or request changes, yet".